augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/automated_task_executor.md

 ## Overview

-The Automated Task Executor is a core component of the Task Execution Layer Service responsible for executing automated tasks in isolated environments.
+The Automated Task Executor is a core component of the Task Execution Service Service responsible for executing automated tasks in isolated environments.
 It handles the execution of code-based tasks that don't require human intervention, ensuring secure, reliable, and efficient task processing.

 ## Key Responsibilities